istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl/index.md

 {{< tab name="macOS" category-value="macos" >}}

-If you are using the macOS operating system with the zsh terminal shell, make sure that the `zsh-completions` package is installed.
+If you are using the macOS operating system with the ZSH terminal shell, make sure that the `zsh-completions` package is installed.
 With the [brew](https://brew.sh) package manager for macOS, you can check to see if the `zsh-completions` package is installed with the following command:

 {{< text bash >}}
 $ brew info zsh-completions